The Benefits of a Therapist Who Understands Your Background

 • It may help you feel more at ease to trust their judgment and follow their treatment plan.

-• They may be able to relate to cultural nuances such as regional dynamics, political realities, and how families relate.
+• They may be able to relate to nuances such as regional dynamics, political realities, and how families relate.

 • They will be curious about how your background and culture influence your life, and they will ask questions to learn more about them so they can best help you.